zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

 Cache enabled for pipeline first_pipeline
 Using stack default to run pipeline first_pipeline...
 Runtime configuration overwriting the pipeline cache settings to enable_cache=False for this pipeline run.
 The default caching strategy is retained for future pipeline runs.
-Step digits_data_loader has started.
+Step simple_data_splitter has started.
-Step digits_data_loader has finished in 0.078s.
+Step simple_data_splitter has finished in 0.078s.
-Step svc_trainer has started.
+Step parameterized_svc_trainer has started.
-Step svc_trainer has finished in 0.048s.
+Step parameterized_svc_trainer has finished in 0.048s.
 Pipeline run first_pipeline-07_Jul_22-12_05_56_718489 has finished in 0.219s.
 ```